abhiwand/atk/api-doc/src/main/resources/python/frame/top_k.rst

 Returns
 -------
-BigFrame : An object with access to the frame
+Frame : An object with access to the frame

 Examples
 --------